o3de/o3de.org/content/docs/welcome-guide/key-concepts.md

 As an example, suppose you want to create a door entity that can be opened and closed.
 You made a mesh and a couple audio files.
 Now, consider the functionality your door must have.

-+ Display the door model.
+* Display the door model.
-+ Play back the audio files when the door opens and closes.
+* Play back the audio files when the door opens and closes.
-+ Prevent passing through the door when it's closed.
+* Prevent passing through the door when it's closed.
-+ Animate the door open and close.
+* Animate the door open and close.
-+ Trigger the door open and close by some mechanism.
+* Trigger the door open and close by some mechanism.

 Knowing the functionality that your door entity needs, you add components to the entity for each aspect of the door, including its presence in the game world and the ways a player can interact with it.
 A *Mesh* component visually represents the door in the game world. *Audio Trigger* components provide the audio when it opens or closes.
 A *PhysX Collider* component prevents a player from passing through the door when it's closed. *Script Canvas* components define the behaviors, including animation and sound playback, when the door is opened or closed.
 Whatever behavior you need to model, each entity needs a collection of components to support it.
 The only component that's common to all entities is the *Transform* component, which provides the position, orientation, and scale of your entity in the game world.

+### Spawnables and Prefabs

 Entities are easy to grasp and create, but can become complex.
 If the entity requires a lot of functionality, the list of components grows quickly.
 What if you want to add a latch with its own animation and audio to the door?
 What if you want to add a breakable glass pane to the door?
 Suddenly, the entity goes from having five components to dozens of components.
 This is where *prefabs* and *spawnables* come in.